illiliti/respectful-software/README.md

 Is your software respectful to its community?

-Since neither OSS nor FOSS define how to work with community, here is an attempt to fill that gap with some basic rules that many projects unspokenly follow.
+Since neither OSS nor FOSS define how to work with a community, here is an attempt to fill that gap with some unspoken rules that many projects follow.

 The following rules uses [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) to define MUST, SHOULD, etc.